 I think so, and it worked for me.
 Taking a 200 hour yoga teacher training course was how I got my start, and most people will find that it’s the answer to how to become a yoga instructor.

 It’s completely possible to make money as a yoga instructor!

 Your yoga niche is out there waiting for you to create it.
-Focus on what you love, teach the yoga class you’d want to take and everything else will flow into place.
+Focus on what you love, teach the yoga class you’d want to take and everything else will fall into place.